Free-Geek/tmpsites/readme.md

 ### Remove web accounts

-The web accounts will be removed automatically, after 3 hours, or after whatever `accounts_ttl` is set to, but if you would like to remove the right away, run this:
+The web accounts will be removed automatically, after 3 hours, or after whatever `accounts_ttl` is set to, but if you would like to remove them right away, run this:

 ```shell
 ./client/remove_accounts